bootchk/testGimpPDB/readme.md

 Thus you can repeat testing with different starting images.

-Most other improvised data is canned (hard coded) and arbitrary, but not randomly chosen.
+Some improvised data is canned (hard coded) and arbitrary.
+Some can be stochastically chosen.

 ## Installation